Jonathan2251/lbd/_sources/otherinst.rst.txt

 	sub	$3, $4, $3
 	...

-In modern CPU, programmers are used to using truncate overflow instructions for C operators + and -.
+In modern CPUs, programmers typically use truncate overflow instructions
-Anyway, through option -cpu0-enable-overflow=true, programmer get the chance to compile program with overflow exception program.
-Usually, this option used in debug purpose.
-Compile with this option can help to identify the bug and fix it early.
+for C operators ``+`` and ``-``.

+However, by using the ``-cpu0-enable-overflow=true`` option, programmers
+can compile programs with overflow exception handling.
+This option is
+mainly used for debugging purposes.
+Compiling with this option can help
+identify bugs early and fix them efficiently.

-Display llvm IR nodes with Graphviz
+Display LLVM IR Nodes with Graphviz
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The previous section, display the DAG translation process in text on terminal
+The previous section displayed the DAG translation process in text format
-by option ``llc -debug``.
+on the terminal using the ``llc -debug`` option.

-The ``llc`` also supports the graphic displaying.
+The ``llc`` tool also supports graphical visualization.
+The
-The `section Install other tools on iMac`_ include the download and installation
+`section Install other tools on iMac`_ explains how to download and
-of tool Graphivz.
-The ``llc`` graphic displaying with tool Graphviz is introduced in this section.
-The graphic displaying is more readable by eyes than displaying text in terminal.
-It's not a must-have, but helps a lot especially when you are tired in tracking
-the DAG translation process.
-List the ``llc`` graphic support options from the sub-section "SelectionDAG
+install Graphviz, a tool for rendering DAGs.

+This section introduces how to use ``llc`` with Graphviz for graphical
+display.
+Viewing DAGs graphically is often easier to interpret than
+reading raw text in the terminal.
+While not mandatory, this visualization
+can be very helpful, especially when debugging complex DAG transformations.

+The following ``llc`` options allow graphical visualization of DAGs,
-Instruction Selection Process" of web "The LLVM Target-Independent Code Generator"
+as mentioned in the "SelectionDAG Instruction Selection Process" section
+of the LLVM Target-Independent Code Generator documentation [#instructionsel]_:
-[#instructionsel]_ as follows,

 .. note:: The ``llc`` Graphviz DAG display options